Chart Color Schemes

 Employment conditions in Waverton remain below the national average according to AreaSearch analysis

-Many residents commute elsewhere for work.
-Over the year to September 2025, labour force increased by 0.3%, but employment decreased by 1.2%, raising unemployment by 1.4 percentage points.
-In contrast, Greater Sydney saw employment grow by 2.1% and labour force by 2.4%.
-Statewide in NSW, as of 25-November-25, employment contracted slightly by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia projects national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Waverton's employment mix suggests local employment could increase by 7.8% in five years and 15.3% in ten years, though these are simple extrapolations for illustrative purposes only.
+Many residents commute elsewhere for work based on Census data.
+Over a 12-month period ending September 2025, Waverton's labour force increased by 0.3%, but employment decreased by 1.2%, leading to a 1.5 percentage point rise in unemployment rate.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Waverton's employment mix suggests local employment should increase by 7.8% over five years and 15.3% over ten years, though these are simple weighting extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment